michelelorenzi/michelelorenzi.github.io/_pages/about.md

 Welcome to my page!
 I am a master student at the University of Bonn.
 I like mathematics and physics.

-In the Summer Semester 2024 I will be tutoring Algebraic Topology II.
+In the Summer Semester 2024 I will be tutoring for the course Algebraic Topology II taught by Jack Davies and Liz Tatum.
 I plan to use [this page](/AT2_tutorial/) to upload stuff relevant to the tutorial (eventually).

+Here is my email: s6milore@uni-bonn.de.
+Feel free to contact me for anything!